vnovikov746/ShifterMan/README.md

 The source code will be available in the project page in the repository.

-For you to understend better the code:
+For the better understanding of the source code:
 The code will be documented and explanations about the code would be also available in our wiki page.

 ### How to compile the project?
-Our project is written with C# language, for compiling the project you need to follow the next steps:
+Our project is written with the C# language, for compiling the project you need to follow the next steps:

 * __1)__ Download Visual Studio 2010 or higher.
 * __2)__ MORE STEPS WILL BE AVALIBLE IN THE FUTURE.